javierarce/glitchub/README.md

 If everything is ok, your Glitch project should be updated and a `hello.txt` file should appear in the list of files.
 If you don't see it, checkout the log of your Glitch project.

-## Updating your project from Github to Glitch
+# Updating your project from GitHub → Glitch

 This should be the default method of updating your project.
 Develop in your dev machine, commit the changes and do a `git push`

-## Updating your project from Glitch to Github
+# Updating your project from Glitch → GitHub

-If you change something in Glitch, first you'll need to export your project to github and then merge the `glitch` branch with your master branch.
+If you change something in Glitch, first you'll need to export your project to GitHub and then merge the `glitch` branch with your master branch.

 ```bash
 git merge glitch
 git push
 ```

----

-### Credits
+# Credits

 While I've detailed all the steps and added  information on how to add a deploy key, the overall solution (including the `git.sh` and webhook sync code) comes from [this post by @jarvis394 on the glitch forum](https://support.glitch.com/t/tutorial-how-to-auto-update-your-project-with-github/8124).